beginning of content

 How can I improve my eating and drinking habits?

-Some of those changes will be easy, others will be harder.
-You’ll stick with some, and not stick with others.
+Some changes will be easy, others will be harder.
+You'll stick with some, and not stick with others.
 You can gradually take on new healthy eating challenges.
 In time, they will become healthy eating habits that come naturally.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.